-Even a very small object with a variable opacity or albedo, placed in a helio-geostationary (L1) orbit in space could reduce the incidence of sunlight.
+Even a very small object with a variable opacity or albedo, placed in a helio-geostationary (Lagrange Point 1) orbit in space could reduce the incidence of sunlight.

 Introducing areas where the CO2 levels are depleted would mean that there would be more heat funneled into space.

 Lower CO2 density can be achieved by displacement; electrolizing water releases oxygen and creates an energy source (H2) that can be stored for later use.

 Seeding the oceans with minerals to increase algae growth means more CO2 will be absorbed and sequestered on the ocean floor.